alarm-redist/fifty-states/analyses/NM_leg_2020/doc_NM_leg_2020.md

 # 2020 New Mexico State House/Senate Districts

 ## Redistricting requirements
-In New Mexico, we consult [NCSL Redistricting Law 2020](https://documents.ncsl.org/wwwncsl/Redistricting-Census/Redistricting-Law-2020_NCSL%20FINAL.pdf) and impose the following constraints.
-In our simulations, legislative districts must:
+In New Mexico, we consult [NCSL Redistricting Law 2020](https://documents.ncsl.org/wwwncsl/Redistricting-Census/Redistricting-Law-2020_NCSL%20FINAL.pdf).
+State legislative districts in New Mexico must:

 1. be contiguous [NCSL 186]
 2. have equal populations